 vxupgrade - upgrade the disk layout of a mounted VxFS file system

 vxupgrade prints the current disk layout version number for a Veritas File System or upgrades the file system to a new disk layout. vxupgrade operates on file systems mounted for read/write access: mount_point must be a mounted VxFS file system.
-You cannot upgrade directly from the oldest disk layout version to the newest disk layout version; you must upgrade to each successive disk layout version, one at a time.
+You cannot upgrade directly from the oldest disk layout version to the newest disk layout version; you must upgrade to the next level disk layout first.

 Only a privileged user can query or upgrade a VxFS file system.

 When invoked with the -n option, vxupgrade upgrades the disk layout to the specified version.
 When invoked without the -n option, vxupgrade prints the disk layout version number of the file system.
 To perform an upgrade, vxupgrade freezes the file system, allocates and initializes the new structures, frees the space used by the old structures, then thaws the file system.

 vxupgrade employs a lock file ( lost+found/.fsadm ) on the file system to ensure that only one instance of vxupgrade is running at any time. vxupgrade and fsadm cannot run simultaneously, so the lock file also ensures that vxupgrade does not execute while a file system reorganization is in progress.
 When vxupgrade is invoked for an upgrade, it opens the lock file in the root of the file system specified by mount_point.
 If the lock file does not exist, it is created.
 The fcntl(2) system call is used to obtain a write lock on the file.
 If the write lock fails, vxupgrade fails, assuming that another vxupgrade or fsadm is running.

 Upgrading to disk layout Version 6 or 7 changes all inodes in the file system.
 A file system with disk layout Version 5 can be mounted and upgraded to disk layout Version 6, then 7.